 - Rubber: Natural rubber is a polymer of 2- methylbuta-1, 3-diene.
 This polymer is popularly known as isoprene.
 Natural rubber is obtained from the rubber tree in the form of latex which is a milky juice of the rubber plant.

 2. Synthetic polymers: The man-made polymers or the polymers which are synthesized in the laboratory are called synthetic polymers.
 Synthetic polymers find a large application in our daily life.
 Most of the things that we use are made up of synthetic polymers.
 Some typical examples of synthetic polymers are polyethylene, polyvinyl chloride, Bakelite, nylon, synthetic rubbers.

 - Synthetic rubber: As we know that natural rubber is a polymer of 2- methylbuta-1, 3-diene but synthetic rubbers are either homopolymers of 1, 3- butadiene derivatives or copolymers of 1, 3- butadiene or its derivatives with another unsaturated monomer.
 In general, the synthetic polymer is any polymer which can be stretched to at least twice its length and regains its original shape after being stretched.

 - Polyethylene (most commonly known as polyethylene): It is derived from unsaturated hydrocarbons.
-This synthetic polymer is used in making a large number of household articles.
+This synthetic polymer is used in making many household articles.
 We have two types of synthetic plastic; that is low-density plastic which is chemically inert, robust and destitute in conducting electricity.
-Hence it is widely used in making toys, insulation wires and pipes.
+Hence, it is widely used in making toys, insulation wires and pipes.
 On the other hand, we have high-density polyethene which is also chemically inert.
 It is highly crystalline in nature.
 It is stiffer, harder and has greater tensile strength.
 It is used in the making of containers, pipes, and bottles.